 The next step is to establish who will speak first and who will listen first.
 If the listener is able to accurately reflect what the speaker is saying, that is a sign to continue.
 Often the listener is not sure how to listen and reflect.
 Here the practitioner can model for the listener how to listen and reflect.
 In this way the practitioner can step by step teach the couple to use the inquiry form.
-As the listener is able to actively reflect back what he/she is hearing the practitioner can back off and simply coach the couple in the conversation.
+As the listener is able to actively reflect back what she is hearing, the practitioner can back off and simply coach the couple in the conversation.

 More will be added to the listening and practitioner components after a discussion of the four listing forms.